finos/rune-dsl/documentation/rosetta-modelling-component.md

 {{< notice info "Note" >}}
 This condition is typically applied to attributes of a type that implements a [`one-of`](#one-of) condition.
 In this case, the `only` qualifier is redundant with the `one-of` condition because only one of the attributes can exist.
 However, `only` makes the condition expression more explicit, and also robust to potential lifting of the `one-of` condition.
 {{< /notice >}}

+### Comparable Type

+All the following built-in types are *comparable*, which means that they can be used with mathematical comparison operators as long as both sides are of the same type:
+- `int`
+- `number`
+- `date`
+- `string`

 ### Comparison Operator and Null